 Climate change is having a non-linear growth over a few years leading to a significant impact on the planet.
 Rising temperatures, floods, droughts and extremities in weather conditions are disrupting food production and supply chains leading to food insecurity with less resilience to ecological changes.
 A solution to combat inescapable emissions are Carbon Offsets.
 Yes!
 A green way ahead.

-There is a climate emergency now and incremental steps to address GHG emissions are not enough.
-Companies need to adopt every strategy to achieve emission reduction goals and Carbon Offsets is one such tool, if used responsibly can accelerate your journey to net zero.
 However, understanding carbon offsets can be a complex and confusing process.
 In this blog post, we will provide a clear and concise explanation on what carbon offsets are, how do they work, what are carbon markets, what are the qualities of a good carbon offset, what are the verification standards and the offset registries and finally how technology solutions help the carbon offset market.

 Carbon Offsets are a tool for businesses that have made commitments to reach net-zero emissions or are working to reduce their emissions.

 Carbon offsets are reductions of greenhouse gas emissions or increase carbon storage via afforestation or land restoration that a company can use to offset emissions created in other locations.

 Also referred sometimes as carbon credit, one offset credit is worth the equivalent of one metric ton of carbon dioxide or other GHG.